-In addition to training provided to all new employees when they join the organization, we provide level-specific training for specific posts and roles.
+Based on this basic development policy, in addition to onboarding for all new employees joining the organization, we provide level-specific training for specific posts and roles, e-learning, and on-the-job training (OJT) within each section.
 Given the nature of our businesses, which require specialized knowledge of real estate, construction, and other fields, we provide subsidies and support for acquiring various qualifications, including registered real estate transaction specialist, first-class registered architect, and real estate securitization master.
-We are strong supporters of employee self-improvement efforts
+We are strong supporters of employee self-improvement efforts.